 4.11 An 'asset' is anything that embodies future economic benefits.
-The notion is clearly of wide embrace and would include, in addition to tangible items and legal or equitable rights, more nebulous kinds of economic advantage, such as information.
+The notion is clearly of wide embracea wide one and would include, in addition to tangible items and legal or equitable rights, more nebulousless obvious kinds of economic advantage, such as information.
 [Section 6-15]